senotrusov/html-assets-hash/README.md

 This project is licensed under the terms of the [Apache License, Version 2.0](LICENSE)

-## Get involved and see the contributors
+## Get involved

-To learn how to contribute, check out the [CONTRIBUTING](CONTRIBUTING.md) file.
-You can also take a look at the [CONTRIBUTORS](CONTRIBUTORS.md) file to see who has helped out so far.
+Check out the [CONTRIBUTING](CONTRIBUTING.md) file to learn how to contribute, and the [CONTRIBUTORS](CONTRIBUTORS.md) file to see who’s helped make it happen.